 (Here comes the self-promotional part…)

-I’ve designed accelerator programs such as the Build or Die Bootcamp for TechBA (Mexico) and the Lean Reactor (Belgium) in addition to being part of Luxr whose Core Curriculum has been used by 13 accelerators internationally including Singularity University, 500 Startups, & The United States Innovation Fellows.
+I’ve worked with more than 30 technology accelerator programs, including government-funded initiatives such as Innovation Norway, Vinnova (Sweden), Enterprise Ireland, NEST’up (Belgium), StartSmart (Estonia), and the Innovation Partnership Program (Vietnam-Finland).
+I also designed lean startup programs such as the Build or Die Bootcamp for TechBA (Mexico) and the Boom Reactor (Belgium) in addition to being part of Luxr, whose Core Curriculum has been used by 13 accelerators internationally, including Singularity University, 500 Startups, & The United States Innovation Fellows.

 I regularly speak, appear on panels, and give workshops internationally with organizations such as the Stanford Center for Entrepreneurial Studies & D-school, Global Product Management Talks, Lean Startup Machine, General Electric (GE), and more.